The Jones Sewing Machine Company

 As the years rolled by William took a back seat and became the Chairman of the Board overseeing important matters and his brother John became Managing Director.

-Along with Bradbury, Jones sewing machines were the really successful British sewing machines of the Victorian era.
+Along with the British arm of Singer & Bradbury, Jones sewing machines were the really successful British sewing machines of the Victorian era.
 There is hardly a British collection that does not contain a Jones machine, I have eight models myself.

 The Jones Company went on to produce many different models for over 120 years.
 If you ordered more than 100 machines you could have your own name put on the machine.
 This is something that Singers never did.
 This is why so many Jones machines turn up in different dresses.